glenninn/bjn-eventmon/README.md

 ## Reference Design for Monitoring BlueJeans Meeting Events

+- 6/04/2018, g1, Update documentation about providing of a meeting passcode
 - 11/6/2017, g1, Initial check-in
 - 3/9/2018, g1, Add support for URL parsing